digithree/readable-only-web/README.md

 ### Other usage notes

 1. All links on ROW formatted pages will also route back through ROW, giving you seemless usage.
-2. I considered adding a dark mode theme in CSS, but really if you want this just fork it and change it.
-I want it to be stateless and persistent settings like theme go against that.
-If the current theme really annoys you, [open a ticket](https://github.com/digithree/readable-only-web/issues/new).

 ## Installation and deployment